|

 Others

 Engineered and non-engineered structures shall have entirely different safety approaches.
-Here the "engineered ones" mean properly designed structures by a licensed Structural Engineer; considering seismicity of that area, local soil conditions and others.
+Here the "engineered ones" mean properly designed structures by a licensed Structural Engineer; considering seismicity of that area, local soil conditions and other factors.
 Non-engineered structures are referred to the buildings constructed with little or no engineering input or with the technical know-how of masons/ contractors.

-Drop, Cover and Hold on approach is based on the assumption that building is not going to crumble and is strong enough to resist earthquake.
-Also, hiding under the furnitures is never meant protect you from the falling building itself !
+Nevertheless, it should be noted that DCH approach is based on the assumption that building is not going to crumble and is strong enough to resist earthquake.
+Also, hiding under the furnitures is never meant to protect you from the falling building itself !
 It can't be generalized as the standard safety approach in our context where 30% of buildings are expected to suffer total collapse, 40% likely to suffer extensive damage/partial collapse and only 30% remain intact.
 Those 30% buildings supposed to remain intact are also difficult to identify in advance as earthquake comes in "multiple shades".
 Same building could be highly responsive to ground motion caused by the particular earthquake and non-responsive to another one of the same magnitude but occuring at different locations.

-In short, in our view, in our context, occupants residing only in 15% - 30% of buildings (proper identification is essential) are safe enough to adopt DCH approach for sure.
-Also hiding under the tables and desks could protect you only from the flying objects and falling non-structural debris, not from the falling building itself.
-Only if your structure is safe in Earthquake Safety Assessment, ESA, or get retrofitted, this approach is recommended.
+Also, hiding under the tables and desks could protect you only from the flying objects and falling non-structural debris, not from the falling building itself.
+If your structure had been properly designed for earthquakes or found safe in Earthquake Safety Assessment, ESA, or had been retrofitted, this approach will be extremely useful during quakes.

-TOL seems to be more feasible for low-storeyed buildings as higher storeyed buildings impounds large weight from above thus formation of survival voids as proposed by TOL would be less likely in case of failure.
+TOL seems to be more feasible for low-storeyed buildings.
+Higher storeyed buildings impounds large weight from above thus formation of survival voids as proposed by TOL would be less likely in case of failure.
 TOL approach is plausible for the occupants living in the residential buildings (2-3 storeyed).
 While adopting this approach, one should remain safe from falling of non-structural objects/utilities inside the building.
 Also, it could be suitable for the structures with wooden and CGI sheet roofings.
 Nevertheless, this approach is yet to receive recognition by the rescue agencies.

-If escape route is short and there is open space outside; then, Safe Evacuation approach could be the best approach to follow.
-No need to hide inside the building if you can readily get outside of the building.
-Suppose if you are at the ground floor and escape route is short then walking out of the building to the open area would be the safest one.
-People residing in residential buildings (2-3 storeyed) could find this approach useful.
-However, this approach shall not be adopted if you are at the upper floors of the high-rise/large buildings.
-Also, people residing inside the buildings with mass-movement as Public buildings/Apartments shall not adopt this approach.
+If the escape route is short & clear and there is open space outside; then, Safe Evacuation approach could be the best approach to follow.
+"No need to hide inside the building if you can readily get outside of the building unless it is known that building has absolutely safe modern earthquake protection measures" Suppose if you are at the ground floor and escape route is short & clear then walking out of the building to the open area could be the safest one.
+People residing in residential buildings (1-2 storeyed) could find this approach useful.
+However, it should be borne in mind that in major quakes, due to intense ground shaking, normal walking will be quite difficult and dangerous too !
+Also, this approach shall not be adopted if you are at the upper floors of the high-rise/large buildings.
+People residing inside the buildings with mass-movement as public buildings/apartments shall not adopt this approach.
 Large numbers of people fleeing outside could cause stampede.
-Retrofitting is the best option for such buildings.
+Precautionary measures as prior safety assessment and application of retrofitting technique (if needed) could be the best option for such buildings.

 (As the safety approach depends on type of your building and several other factors, it is advised to consult your Structural Engineer to determine the right kind of safety approach suitable to your building.
 Also the best way to keep yourself protected is to get your building retrofitted if found weak in Earthquake Safety Assessment, ESA, by a professional Structural Engineer.
 You can consult us at safety@buildingresearch.com.np)